PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation: Our Proposed Framework

 \subsubsection{Curriculum-aware Paraphrase Generation Module}

 Algorithm \ref{alg:pcc2} depicts the curriculum-aware paraphrase generation module.
 Three components are designed, namely, a paraphrase candidate generator integrated with a bottom-k sampling strategy, a filtering mechanism, and a difficulty measure.
 The paraphrase candidates are generated and then passed to the filtering mechanism.
-Finally, the filtered paraphrases are assigned a difficulty measure which represents to which curriculum level the augmentation belongs. \paragraph{Paraphrase Candidate Generator with Bottom-k Sampling} In order to generate mutual implicative paraphrases for the purpose of curriculum data augmentation, we adopt a Seq2Seq \citep{S2S} generator which receives an input sentence $x$ and generates the paraphrases $\bar{x}$ in an autoregressive manner \citep{nighojkar-licato-2021-improving}.
-During training, the paraphrase candidate generator is trained by maximising the following likelihood: where $T$ represents the token length of the paraphrase and $x_{t}$ represents the word at the position $t$ inferenced so far.
+Finally, the filtered paraphrases are assigned a difficulty measure which represents to which curriculum difficulty level the augmentation belongs.

+\paragraph{Paraphrase Candidate Generator with Bottom-k Sampling} In order to generate mutual implicative paraphrases for the purpose of curriculum data augmentation, we adopt a Seq2Seq \citep{S2S} generator which receives an input sentence $x$ and generates the paraphrases $\bar{x}$ in an autoregressive manner \citep{nighojkar-licato-2021-improving}.
+During training, the paraphrase candidate generator is trained by maximising the following likelihood: where $T$ represents the token length of the paraphrase and $x_{t}$ represents the word at the position $t$ that has been inferenced.

 Traditional sampling methods such as top-k sampling \citep{topk} and top-p sampling \citep{topp} sample the next token to be presented in the output from the most probable vocabularies that dominate the probability distribution.
 For example, at the \textit{i}-th timestep during inference, top-k sampling samples the next token $\bar{x}_i$ from the most probable $k$ words with the distribution: